Bellini by Formart earrings

 Bellini by Formart

 There are many costume jewelry design firms with the Bellini name.
 I am concentrating on one firm in particular here.
 The New York costume jewelry design firm of Bellini by Formart was founded in the 1980s by Sheung Mei Liuin.
 Bellini by Formart made costume jewelry of high quality in impressive designs.
 Bellini by Formart is known for glass and crystal cabochons set into gold toned metal of costume jewelry.
-Crystals are used to resemble diamonds and glass or rhinestone cabochons are part of the designs too.
-The crystals are designed to mimic stones or precious gemstones such as carnelian, agate, pearls, malachite, diamonds, etc. These elements are added to classic designs of necklaces, brooches, earrings, pins, etc. Fanciful dangling earrings and well made costume jewelry necklaces are pieces to look for by Bellini by Formart.
+Crystals are used to resemble diamonds and glass or rhinestone cabochons are often part of the design scheme, too.
+The crystals are designed to mimic high end stones or precious gemstones such as carnelian, agate, pearls, malachite, diamonds, etc. These elements are added to classic designs of necklaces, brooches, earrings, pins, etc. Fanciful dangling earrings and well made costume jewelry necklaces are pieces to look for by Bellini by Formart.

 Erwin Pearl